Episode 10: Jason Stein and Brehan Crawford

 Mostly, I ignore them.
 Yeah.
 It’s just, uh, my MO with that is, you know, if I make a gross mistake, I’m going to, I’m going to own that, and I’m going to correct it and, and, but if people are just coming after me, because they don’t understand me, or they don’t understand the paradigm that I come from, that’s on them.
 And you know, if they’re trying to stare me down simply because they don’t agree with me, I don’t have any power there.
 If Tik Tok decides to take me down, or if another social media platform decides to take me down, because they don’t

-understand or they don't get it, that's the risk that I take being on, you know, a social media platform like that.
+understand or they don’t get it, that’s the risk that I take being on, you know, a social media platform like that.
 And I know, Pete, that people have fallen in that.
 But my, what I hope will be will save me from that is having high ethical standards.
 So for example, Mercola, you know, pulled all his stuff off the internet right ago, which I thought was great, because, I mean, I remember when I was at the school were you taught out in 2008 2009.
 So many of the five that was when he was starting to get really big on the internet.
-And so many of the faculty, the both of biomedical faculty and the Chinese medicine faculty, if they, they, when they were familiar with his stuff, they were like, This guy's dangerous, he is hurting people.
-And it's like, you know, he's got such a broad scope that what he does and talks about that, yes, there are going to be some people who, like a probiotic helps them or vitamin C helps them but Barr in a way, he's spreading dangerous misinformation, he's playing on people's fears to make a profit.
-And ultimately, that's hurting people that's hurting, it's hurting people in the natural medicine worlds, and it's hurting patients.
-And, and it's, it's instilling, you know, we, we all live in this post truth era, where social media has way too much power.
-And it's way too easy to spread falsehoods around.
-And we're seeing that in many different worlds, from medicine, to science, to politics, etc. And that it is important to me personally, to be part of the solution, not part of the, so I'm just gonna say what's true, or what I know to be the be correct and be helpful to people.
-Even if I'm wrong, I'm going to take that back and retract it.
-And if and if somebody just wants me to be wrong, but but but I'm not.
+And so many of the faculty, the both of biomedical faculty and the Chinese medicine faculty, if they, they, when they were familiar with his stuff, they were like, This guy’s dangerous, he is hurting people.
+And it’s like, you know, he’s got such a broad scope that what he does and talks about that, yes, there are going to be some people who, like a probiotic helps them or vitamin C helps them but Barr in a way, he’s spreading dangerous misinformation, he’s playing on people’s fears to make a profit.
+And ultimately, that’s hurting people that’s hurting, it’s hurting people in the natural medicine world, and it’s hurting patients.
+And, and it’s, it’s instilling, you know, we, we all live in this post-truth era, where social media has way too much power.
+And it’s way too easy to spread falsehoods around.
+And we’re seeing that in many different worlds, from medicine to science, to politics, etc. And that it is important to me personally, to be part of the solution, not part of the, so I’m just gonna say what’s true, or what I know to be the be correct and be helpful to people.
+Even if I’m wrong, I will take that back and retract it.
+And if and if somebody just wants me to be wrong, but but but I’m not.
 We just have to wait and see.

 Jason Stein 27:55